social-experiments/takmil-attendancesystem6.0/README.md

 # Takmil Attendance System

 ## 1.App Overview:<br/>

-        Takmil App is created to save , process and maintain the attendence of children in school's.
-The app request's the user to enter the school , class , grade information and then proceeds with class photo that is taken through the camera in the app.
+        Takmil App is created to save , process and maintain the attendence of children in schools.
+        The app requests the user to enter the school , class , grade information and then proceeds with class photo that is taken through the camera in the app.
         After getting all the information , it stores them in Azure cloud and does image processing on the photo.
         Later on it transform's those data into stunning visuals using Microsoft Power BI.

 ## 2.App Location:<br/>